 This will be due to the change in gut content, water, and muscle glycogen in your body.
 It happens whenever you change the number of carbohydrates you eat or the total food intake in general.

 So, before deciding you need to adjust, track for several weeks first, taking the average scale weight each day, and ignore the first week of data.

-7. To make an adjustment to get your body weight change on track, we can use the following easy math…
+7. To make a Macro adjustment to get your body weight change on track…

 If you are cutting, multiply the amount you are off your weekly weight change target by 500 kcal (or 1100 kcal for those using kg).
 Add or subtract that from your caloric intake each day accordingly.
 Here are some examples: